cbfrank/ko-bindings/cb-ko-table/README.md

     addEditorSelector/delEditorSelector/changeEditorSelector: indicate which will be shown as modal when create a new item, please note, only the editor it content should be speficy, the tableCRUD will create OK and cancel button automatilly
     newItem: function(), a function will create a new data item
     saveFunc: ** the function will be called when user click save button, it should check all items status and save all changed items
-    dataItemVerify: function(dataItem, action, editorContent, editorModalDialog, [dataItemProperty]):boolean or JQuery Promise, if return boolean, then tableCRUD binding will check it and apply the changes (return true or undefined) or cancel the changes (return false) if return Promise, then will user Promise.then((boolean)=>{}), in the then, it will check the reuslt and apply the changes (return true or undefined) or cancel the changes (return false) the first param is the data item that currently editing the second param is the current edit action (ko.bindingHandlers.tableCRUD.crudActionTypes.add/change/delete) the third param is the jquery object for the editor content html element the fourth param is the jquery modal dialog html element the result is the verify result, it should be a boolean, if the result is false, the edite(add/change/del) will be cancel the property of the dataItem that is editing, only when inline edit mode, and there is a attribute of dataItemProperty on the td in a tr template or th in the tr of thead if dataItem and action is undefined, then it means should verify all the items
+    dataItemVerify: function(dataItem, olddataItem, action, editorContent, editorModalDialog, [dataItemProperty]):boolean or JQuery Promise, if return boolean, then tableCRUD binding will check it and apply the changes (return true or undefined) or cancel the changes (return false) if return Promise, then will user Promise.then((boolean)=>{}), in the then, it will check the reuslt and apply the changes (return true or undefined) or cancel the changes (return false) the first param is the data item that currently editing the second param is the data item that before changed, actually, the first param is the copy of second, and second is the actual item in the data soure, and first is the the temp item that currently edited, and if success, it will copy back to the second param the third param is the current edit action (ko.bindingHandlers.tableCRUD.crudActionTypes.add/change/delete) the fourth param is the jquery object for the editor content html element the fifth param is the jquery modal dialog html element the result is the verify result, it should be a boolean, if the result is false, the edite(add/change/del) will be cancel the property of the dataItem that is editing, only when inline edit mode, and there is a attribute of dataItemProperty on the td in a tr template or th in the tr of thead if dataItem and action is undefined, then it means should verify all the items